billybobc1210/VigenereCracker/README.md

 ```
 All we have to fear is fear itself.
 ```
-First, we normalize the data by getting getting rid of everything except alphabetic characters and converting to upper case.
+First, we normalize the data by getting rid of everything except alphabetic characters and converting to upper case.

 ```